How to Brew & Storage Japanese Green Tea

 How to Brew our Loose Leaf Teas

 There are two important things to consider when brewing our loose leaf green teas.
 During processing, Japanese green tea is first steamed and not heat-treated.
 The result is that Japanese green tea can be brewed for full flavor using a lower water temperature and less time than other teas.
 Next, brewing a pot of Japanese loose leaf green tea is not difficult at all.
-With some experience, and a little trial and error, it becomes as routine and easy as -- dare we say -- brewing a pot of coffee.
+With some experience, and a little trial and error, it becomes as routine and easy.

 The taste of our loose leaf teas is generally mild and not overpowering.
 If your tap water tastes bad, then so probably will your green tea.
 We recommend fresh, filtered, or bottled water without a lot of minerals for the best tasting tea.

 How Much Green Tea

 One teaspoonful (two grams) per person or cup is sufficient.
 However, depending on your own taste, use as much tea as suits you.
 After gaining brewing experience, it won't be necessary to actually measure the quantity.

 The best method is to use a Japanese Teapot (Kyusu), or just a teapot that has a removable metal basket in which to place the tea.
 Many of the Japanese Teapots (Kyusu) utilizes a metal strainer that covers the spout on the inside of the teapot.
 The tea leaves are placed directly inside this type of pot.

 Using a tea ball will result in good tasting green tea, but typically it is too small to allow the tea leaves to properly expand during infusion.
 This restricts bringing out full flavor.
 New innovatively designed infusion devices are also available.
 All should work well with loose leaf Japanese green tea.